tangro/actions-otrs/README.md

 - `label` - The action will automatically add a label when a ticket URL has been found.
 By default it will add a `Ticket` label.
 You can set a different label here.
 - `otrs-url` - The URL the formatted links to the ticket will use
 - `otrs-url-regex` - In our case we have an internal and external URL to reach our OTRS.
-It looks somethin like this: `https://(internal|external).xxx.xx/otrs/index.pl`
+It looks something like this: `https://(internal|external).xxx.xx/otrs/index.pl`
 - `otrs-url-rest` - The url to the OTRS REST API

 # Development